yvs1364/react-redux-challenges/06-React-Plugins/01-Redux-Garage/README.md

 1. Once the call to the API is done, the app should [navigate by itself](https://stackoverflow.com/questions/31079081/programmatically-navigate-using-react-router) back to the home page, listing all cars.
 1. Add a presence validation on each field (you can have a look [here](https://codesandbox.io/s/pQj03w7Y6) for guidance)
 1. Add a format validation on the plate license (should be all caps and no special characters)
+1. Add hints under each input when validations are not met
+1. The button should remain disabled until all validations are met

 ## Show page